Open-Source-Agriculture/Open-Source-Agriculture.github.io/jobs.md

 Work from home 4 days a week.
 Salary: Rs.
 10000

-Please send your resume and covering letter to +61 499181194
+Please send your resume and covering letter via WhatsApp to +61499181194

 Also, please include any projects (on Github or other)